 Morning Care for Dreadlocks

 In the morning, revitalizing and nourishing your dreads can be key.
-Try a cocktail of essential oil like eucalyptus, lavender, lime, mint, etc. and add it to distilled water to give your dreads a fresh feel.
-If you need to smooth your dreads out a little bit for a more stylized look, feel free to add some wax, like Bed Head by TIGI Manipulator Matte Cream for some hold.
+Try a cocktail of essential oil like eucalyptus, lavender, lime, mint, etc., and add it to distilled water to give your dreads a fresh feel.
+If you need to smooth your dreads out a little bit for a more stylized look, feel free to add some wax or cream, like Dove Defrizz & Define Frizz Control Leave-In Cream for hydration and smoothness.

 Nighttime Care for Dreadlocks